rlorigro/jungle_gym_cpp/docs/a3c_benchmark.md

     }
 ```

-The results show that there is a negligible benefit beyond 8 threads when using the SnakeEnv:
+The results show that there is a negligible benefit beyond 8 threads when using the SnakeEnv (time in sec):

 | n_threads | initial  | final   |